Improve your health by learning

 Hypoglycemia (Low Blood Sugar)

 Because alcohol is toxic, when you drink, almost all of the liver’s attention goes towards breaking down the alcohol.
 As a result, the liver is unable to release stored glucose into the blood, a process which is necessary to maintain blood sugar levels in between meals.
-This means that drinking puts you at risk of hypoglycemia (low blood sugar).
+This means that drinking puts you at risk hypoglycemia (low blood sugar).

 Taking insulin or diabetes medications, such as glyburide, glimepiride, or glipizide, can further contribute to low blood sugar because they increase the amount of insulin your body produces.
 If you are taking these medications or insulin, you are at even greater risk of hypoglycemia because insulin’s job is to lower blood sugar.
 If the liver can’t balance out the effects of insulin and you aren’t eating carbohydrates that raise your blood sugar again, you may find yourself becoming hypoglycemic.